Base Elements#

 The root element for an App which does App.export_widgets().

-Basic layout widget for grouping children together.
+Scrollable vertical column layout widget for grouping children together.

-Scrollable layout widget for grouping children together.
+Scrollable horizontal row layout widget for grouping children together.

 TabView([labels])

-Widget with multiple tabs.
+Layout widget with multiple tabs.

 GridView([layout, key_to_code])